-Your final decree of divorce is the court’s formal order granting a termination of your marriage.
-If your case goes to trial and the judge issues a judgment, the judgment is confirmed when the decree is signed and dated by the judge and court clerk.
+A final decree of divorce is the court’s formal order granting a termination of a marriage.
+If the case goes to trial and the judge issues a judgment, the judgment is confirmed when the decree is signed and dated by the judge and court clerk.

 You will be sent a copy, via mail, of your final decree of divorce after it has been signed and entered into the court records.

 Most divorce decrees will cover the following five issues:

 Your divorce will not become "final" until you have signed your divorce agreement and a judge has stamped it with his seal of approval.
 Once that happens the court will mail you out a copy of your final decree of divorce.